baberparweez/users-table/README.md

 ### Setting Up the Environment

-1. **Install Composer**: Ensure you have Composer installed on your system.
+1. **Install Composer**: Make sure Composer is installed on your system.
 If not, follow the [official Composer installation guide](https://getcomposer.org/download/).

-2. **Install PHPUnit**: After installing Composer, run `composer global require phpunit/phpunit` to install PHPUnit globally on your system.
+2. **Install PHPUnit and WP Mock**: After installing Composer, run the following commands to install PHPUnit and WP Mock globally on your system:

+    ```bash
+    composer global require phpunit/phpunit
+    composer global require 10up/wp_mock:dev-master
+    ```

-3. **Install Node.js and NPM**: Download and install Node.js from the [official site](https://nodejs.org/).
-NPM comes bundled with Node.js.
+3. **Install Node.js (v19 or higher)**: Download and install Node.js from the [official site](https://nodejs.org/).
+Ensure you're installing version 19 or above.

 ### Plugin Installation